spirit-warrior/ammas-tour-2024/README.md

 ---

 <details>
-<summary><b>Amma's Chair in Amritapuri - Photos and Notes</b></summary>
+<summary><b>Amma's Chair in Amritapuri - Notes and Photos</b></summary>

 ---

-Amma's chair for North America looks completely different but we need to be sure the important measurements are the same as Amma's chair in Amritapuri.
+When modifying Amma's chair for the North American tour, in the end, the important measurements should be the same as for Amma's chair in Amritapuri.

 ### Dimensions - Amma's Chair, Amritapuri